ParadiseSS13/Paradise/docs/references/docker.md

 If you followed my instructions about the 3-2-1 Backup, you can probably re-create it all in a few minutes.
 If you didn't save yourself a 3-2-1 Backup, then you really did destroy everything. 仕方がない。

+## Expert Level

+You've learned about all the utility scripts that have been provided to you.
+Note that all of the scripts follow the same basic pattern:

+- Bind some bespoke names; `paradise_db`, `paradise:latest`, etc.
+- Run some basic sanity checks
+- Run a `docker $COMMAND` command, like `docker build` or `docker run`

+The scripts use a common set of names between them, which is why they interoperate together so well.
+That is, you can run `tools/docker/backup-db` and later run `tools/docker/restore-db` because both scripts agree on what the database container is called, what the backup file is called, etc.

+If you want to call your game server image `paradise:20260117`, there is nothing to stop you from editing the utilty script, or creating your own!

+You will have to learn about bash shell script.
+You will have to learn about Docker commands.
+You might need to learn about SQL queries.

+However, the utility scripts can guide you.
+Take a look at what docker command they are running under the hood, and what flags and names they give to the docker command.

+You're a black belt now, so your real training can finally begin.